Technicalqit/simple_shell/README.md

 -   By Julien Barbier

--   Project to be done in teams of 2 people (team: Arsene Awounou, Ukinomeme Oziegbe)
+-   Project to be done in teams of 2 people (team: Collins Omanudhowo & Lydia Uzoma)